 A project manager is the one responsible for the overall planning and execution of a certain project.
 This is a big role to fill in, that’s why companies are looking for the most competent, experienced, and hardworking person for the job.
-To be hired as a project manager, you should have experience handling project teams.
+To be hired as a project manager, you should have experience handling project teams and a well-crafted resume done in the latest 2018 resume trends.
 If you’re applying for this job, it is time for you to gather your thoughts on the possible questions that might be asked in an interview.

 Project management interview questions and answers are tough.
 The interviewer wants to catch you off guard to make sure you can answer questions honestly and quickly.
 For this reason, we’ve compiled a list of sample questions to help you prepare for a project manager interview questions and answers.